 Since you’re not actually creating a copy of the virtual machine—which is a requirement for a backup—checkpoints aren’t considered a good solution.
 Plus, you can’t restore the data to an alternative host, which isn’t ideal either as it doesn’t fully safeguard the data.

 Don’t take chances with your data—get a backup solution that works.
-Book a demo to see how 5nine Manager Datacenter is 100% reliable, and what it can do for you.
+Book a demo to see how 5nine Cloud Manager is 100% reliable, and what it can do for you.

 2. Export the virtual machine.